Tahoma High School Golden Bear Classic

 EXPERIENCE

 I competed in Policy (among other events) from 2006 to 2010 and in British Parliamentary at the college level from 2010 to 2014.
-I've been judging since then, and am now running the debate programs at a number of schools.
+I've been judging since then, and have been running the debate programs at a number of schools since 2016.
 Please read the applicable paradigm categorized by format below:

 POLICY

 I'm a Stock Issues judge!
-If stock Issues are fulfilled, I default to Policymaker.
 My belief is that we're here to debate a policy option, not discuss external advocacy.

 Generally not in favor of the K. If a team chooses to run one with me, provide a clear weighing mechanism as to why I should prefer the K over the policy issue we're actually here to debate.